 Gamification can also be brought to life through wearable tech.
 We already have it in the fitness industry, with individuals targeting the amount of steps they are taking each day or the number of calories burnt, with the results displayed on your watch.
 This can extend to financial planning.

-Daily tasks can be set around good financial behavior, for example, skipping an expensive coffee or avoiding an impulse purchase.
+Daily tasks can be set around good financial behaviour, for example, skipping an expensive coffee or avoiding an impulse purchase.
 Finances can take on a video game like quality and goals can set that are just slightly out of reach to encourage engagement and daily task success will deliver a dopamine reward hit.

-Artificial Intelligence – Evidence Based Financial Planning
+Artificial Intelligence – Evidence-Based Financial Planning

 As further digitisation sweeps the profession, we can harness rapid advances in AI and Machine Learning to empower clients to take a more active role in their financial planning.